-MAG anticipates that the mineralization style and characteristics on this property may be similar as in neighbouring major camps, however, no assurance of this can be made.
-Readers are cautioned that, as the Company exploration and drilling programs at the Larder Project advance, results may prove to be materially different from those arising from adjacent properties.
+MAG anticipates that the mineralization style and characteristics on this property may be similar as in neighbouring major camps.
+No assurance of this can be made however, readers are cautioned that, as the Company exploration and drilling programs at the Larder Project advance, results may prove to be materially different from those characterizing adjacent properties.